-- Attend a weekly 3-hour seminar course - Compile a BSPH Student Portfolio, which will include a resume and sections that correspond to the seven responsibilities and competencies of health educators (which incorporate the five core disciplines and four core functions of public health).
-Information gathered and presented in BSPH Student Portfolios will be projects or activities from each of the core courses in the BSPH major and requirements related to the Internship and Capstone experiences. - Complete Career Building Activities, which will include mock written responses to job advertisements and mock interviewing.
+- Attend a weekly 3-hour seminar course - Compile a BSPH Student ePortfolio, which will include a resume and sections that correspond to the four interdisciplinary and cross-cutting competencies.
+Information gathered and presented in BSPH Student Portfolios will be projects or activities from each of the core courses in the BSPH major and requirements related to the Internship and Capstone experiences. - Complete Career Building Activities, which will include a poster presentation of the internship experience, and mock interviewing.

-You will begin working on your BSPH Student Portfolio in Fall 2013 in HLTH 3105 Public Health Education and Promotion and complete it and the other capstone requirements in Spring 2015.
+You will begin working on your BSPH Student ePortfolio in Fall 2020 in HLTH 3103 Public Health Education and Promotion and complete it and the other capstone requirements in Spring 2022.